 You can use it by combining it with equal parts apple cider vinegar and use a dropper to pour this mixture into your dog’s ear canal.

 You can manage up to 10 drops, twice every day for a week at least.

 15. Aloe Vera Gel

-Aloe Vera gel, both natural and the ones found in stores is amazing for comforting irritated skin.
-This will help cure soreness or inflammation in the ear, which is why it’s a great medicine for an ear infection in dogs.
+Aloe Vera gel, both natural and the ones found in stores, is impressive for comforting irritated skin.
+It will help cure soreness or inflammation in the ear, which is why it’s great medicine for ear infections in dogs.

-Just warm up some aloe vera gel and Pour 1 teaspoon of it in each ear of the dog.
-Do it 2-3 times per day during an ear infection and wait for best results.
+Just warm up some aloe Vera gel and Pour one teaspoon of it in each ear of the dog.
+Do it 2-3 times per day during an ear infection and wait for the best results.

 Prevention is always better than cure.
 Although we discussed some of the best home remedies for dog ear infections, it is better to be careful beforehand.

 Always try to keep your pup’s ears clean, prevent excessive moisture and try to eliminate irritants.